alexharri/beygla/README.md

 Well, beygla encodes these rules in just **5 kilobytes** gzipped.[^*]

-[^*]: Declension rules are encoded using cases for 3647 out of 4505 legal Icelandic names (81%).
+[^*]: Declension rules are encoded using cases for 3647 out of 4505 Icelandic names (81%).
 The data for the cases is from [bin.arnastofnun.is](https://bin.arnastofnun.is/gogn/).

 <h2 id="Usage">
 Usage